astromatic/sextractor/doc/src/Position.rst

        - \sqrt{\left(\frac{\overline{x^2}-\overline{y^2}}{2}\right)^2 + \overline{xy}^2}.\end{aligned}

-Note that A and B are exactly halves the :math:`a` and :math:`b` parameters computed by the COSMOS image analyser (Stobie 1980,1986).
+Note that A and B are exactly halves the :math:`a` and :math:`b` parameters computed by the COSMOS image analyser :cite:`1980SPIE..264..208S`.
-Actually, :math:`a` and :math:`b` are defined by Stobie as the semi-major and semi-minor axes of an elliptical shape with constant surface brightness, which would have the same 2nd-order moments as the analysed object.
+Actually, :math:`a` and :math:`b` are defined in :cite:`1980SPIE..264..208S`
+as the semi-major and semi-minor axes of an elliptical shape with constant surface brightness, which would have the same 2nd-order moments as the analyzed object.

 Ellipse parameters: CXX, CYY, CXY
 ---------------------------------

-A, B and THETA are not very convenient to use when, for instance, one wants to know if a particular SExtractor detection extends over some position.
+A, B and THETA are not very convenient to use when, for instance, one wants to know if a particular |SExtractor| detection extends over some position.
 For this kind of application, three other ellipse parameters are provided; CXX, CYY and CXY.
 They do nothing more than describing the same ellipse, but in a different way: the elliptical shape associated to